 Some say there are no accidents.
 I like to imagine that he somehow chose the day and time of his passing.
 Perhaps it was his way of saying good-bye.
 At the very least, I like to believe it was his way of conveying that he is now with the adoring mother he wanted so much to know in this life.

 Don, I could never forget you.
 Thank you for the gift of being who you are, for the joy you brought others, for entrusting me with your mother’s story, and for being one of my best friends.
 I was proud to be your “surrogate mother,” as you liked to joke.
 While I regret that you will not be able to read my completed biography on Barbara, I am thankful that you were able to enjoy much of it—especially those chapters that mattered most to you, those involving the two of you.
-I am happy that they brought you the peace they did and the assurance of her deep love for you, her only child.
+I am happy that they brought you the peace they did and the assurance of Barbara’s deep love for you, her only child.

 I am in the process of writing a tribute to Don and will post it here on the blog very soon.